JoeLumbley/Pong/README.md

 - `filePath` - the WAV or MP3 file path
 - `volume` - the current volume

-A **tuple** in VB.NET is a lightweight way to store multiple values together without creating a class or structure.
+A **tuple** is a lightweight way to store multiple values together without creating a class or structure.
 Example:

 ```vb